-12. United Nations Global Compact
+12. United Nations Global Compact (UNGC)

-Lazare Kaplan is proud to be an early supporter, having joined in May 2001 as the 78th private sector company to do so.
+Lazare Kaplan is proud to be an early supporter of the UNGC, having joined in May 2001 as the 78th private sector company to do so.

 A brief description of our Processes and/or Systems (continued): COMPLIANCE OFFICER